FAQs

 About the Fund

-The Fund supports treatment and care for chronic diseases, including but not limited to: Cancer, Cardiovascular diseases, Kidney failure, Stroke, Diabetes, and other chronic conditions as determined by the Board of Trustees.
+The Fund supports treatment and care for chronic diseases, including but not limited to: Cancer, Cardiovascular diseases, Kidney diseases, Stroke, Diabetes, and other chronic conditions as determined by the Board of Trustees.

 The Fund was created to reduce the heavy financial burden that chronic and non-communicable diseases place on individuals and families, especially where treatment costs are high and not fully covered under the National Health Insurance Scheme (NHIS).